flythereddflagg/flythereddflagg.github.io/python_book/docs/17-Loops.md

 ### for-loops

-The built-in function `range` produces a range object which is a type of *iterable*.
-An iterable is something in code that produces a sequence that can give each value one at a time.
-It can do this through a number of methods that we will not cover here.
-In the case of `range` however, it produces a sequence of integer numbers starting with 0.
+The built-in function `range` produces a range object which produces a sequence of integer numbers starting with 0.
 (Remember: Python counting *always* starts with 0.)
 The sequence increments by integers up to but not including the number passed as an argument.
 (Note: `range` can be modified to do other things but we will get to that later.)
 In our case, that means that `range(5)` produced the sequence: `0, 1, 2, 3, 4`.
 This is a common way to say that we want to do something 5 times (as we see the sequence is 5 elements long) or to count up to from 0 to 4.

-The `range` function is a common way to do a for-loop but any iterable will do.
-We will learn more about ranges in the next lesson.
+A range object is a type of iterable object.
+In Python, an iterable object is one that can produce a sequence of objects.
+(We will cover iterables more deeply later on.)
+A for-loop steps through the sequence the given iterable produces and assigns each element to a variable.

 For-loops follow the following syntax: